SChernykh/p2pool/README.md

 cmake .. -G "Visual Studio 16 2019"
 ```
 then open generated build\p2pool.sln in Visual Studio and build it there

+Alternatively, you can select "Clone a repository" within the GUI, then select "Build from the menu.

 monerod binary compatible with p2pool:
 ```